Either ‘black or white’ lies in court by ICCJ Prentis

 Paragraph 30:

-On 19 September 2016 the corrupt judiciary of England and Wales (Chief Registrar Baister) defrauded Mr Millinder by deliberately depriving him of the mandatory rule of insolvency set off when the rule was engaged.
+On 19 September 2016 the judiciary of England and Wales, (Chief Registrar Baister) defrauded Mr Millinder by deliberately depriving him of the mandatory rule of insolvency set off when the rule was engaged.

 An order was made winding up EW that was and is in law, automatically void for failure to comply with the mandatory statutory requirement.